Rory McIlroy: Public image

 After the emergence of LIV Golf in 2022, McIlroy became a vocal opponent of the Saudi-funded league and some of the prominent individuals associated with it, such as Greg Norman and Phil Mickelson.
 Sports Business Journal stated that McIlroy "took on the unofficial role as face of the PGA Tour in its battle with LIV Golf".
 McIlroy criticised the league for having "ripped apart" the game of professional golf.
 Before the start of the Hero Dubai Desert Classic in January 2023, McIlroy was approached by LIV golfer Patrick Reed while on the practice range.
 He refused to talk to Reed, stating afterwards when asked in a press conference that Reed had sent a lawyer to serve him a subpoena on the Christmas Eve prior as part of an anti-trust lawsuit.
 In June 2023, after the PGA Tour announced a framework agreement for a potential merger with LIV Golf, McIlroy said that he felt like a "sacrificial lamb" due to his support of the PGA Tour.
 He maintained that "If LIV Golf was the last place to play golf on Earth, I would retire."
-McIlroy softened his stance against LIV Golf in 2024, stating that he had been "a little judgemental" towards golfers who left the PGA Tour to join LIV, adding "I wouldn't say I've lost the fight against LIV, but I've just accepted the fact that this is part of our sport now."
+McIlroy softened his stance against LIV Golf in 2024, stating that he had been "a little judgemental" towards golfers who joined LIV, adding "I wouldn't say I've lost the fight against LIV, but I've just accepted the fact that this is part of our sport now."
+Following the announcement in 2026 that Saudi Arabia's Public Investment Fund would withdraw its multibillion-dollar funding of LIV Golf, McIlroy said: "it doesn't mean that LIV is going to go away. ...
+But when one of the wealthiest sovereign wealth funds in the world thinks that you're too expensive for them, that sort of says something."